-2 injured, including a US Marshal, after an ICE agent’s weapon discharged during LA immigration enforcement operation
+2 injured, including a US marshal, after an ICE agent’s weapon discharged during LA immigration enforcement operation

 By Josh Campbell, CNN

-An Immigration and Customs Enforcement agent’s weapon discharged after an individual apparently rammed into a vehicle that was part of a team of ICE and US marshals engaged in immigration enforcement, the source said.
+An Immigration and Customs Enforcement agent’s weapon discharged when the agent tried to grab an individual who apparently rammed into a vehicle that was part of a team of ICE and US marshals engaged in immigration enforcement, a law enforcement source tells CNN.

 The suspect’s condition is not currently known.
 The law enforcement source previously told CNN the suspect was “gravely wounded.”